MicrosoftDocs/win32/desktop-src/uxguide/vis-fonts.md

 In traditional typography, a font describes a combination of a typeface, a point size, and attributes.
 A typeface is the look of the font.
 Segoe UI, Tahoma, Verdana, and Arial are all typefaces.
 Point size refers to the size of the font, measured from the top of the ascenders to the bottom of the descenders, minus the internal spacing (called leading).
 A point is roughly 1/72 inch.
 Finally, a font can have attributes of bold or italic.

-Informally, people often use font in place of typeface—as done in this article—but technically, Segoe UI is a typeface, not a font.
+Informally, people often use font in place of typeface as done in this article but technically, Segoe UI is a typeface, not a font.
 Each combination of attributes is a unique font (for example, 9 point Segoe UI regular, 10 point Segoe UI bold, and so on).

 ### Serif and sans serif